Why proper optimist sail trim is essential for performance?

 Trim

 In practice, I often ask sailors if they’ve set their sail, to which they reply, “Of course.”
 Then I ask, “All 17 ties?” and get a confused “There aren’t that many!”
-Yes, while not every single tie needs adjusting each time, they should all be checked since knots can loosen—especially after a day of strong-wind training or racing.
+Yes, while not every tie needs to be adjusted each time, they should all be checked since knots can loosen—especially after a day of strong-wind training or racing.

 In general, there are two settings to consider: light wind and heavy wind.